Where to Stay in Budapest: Best Areas & Hotels

-When deciding where to stay in Budapest, you should consider your preferences, whether you want to stay in an area close to bars and pubs, or if you are looking for a more relaxed, peaceful holiday.
+When deciding where to stay in Budapest, you should consider your preferences, whether you want to stay in an area close to historic landmarks, bars, or if you are looking for a quiet place away from the crowds.

-Some of the best areas to stay in Budapest are District 5, 6, 7 on the Pest side and District 1 in Buda.
-These areas are safe for travellers, located centrally, close to famous landmarks, and have many restaurants, bars and things to do.
+Some of the best areas to stay in Budapest are Districts 5, 6, and 7 on the Pest side and District 1 on the Buda side.
+These areas are safe for travelers, centrally located, close to famous landmarks, and have many restaurants and bars.

 Where to Stay in Budapest: Buda or Pest?

-Buda is the more upscale part, and it has the Castle District, where the Buda Castle and Fisherman’s Bastion are located.
-It is a quieter, beautiful part of the city, but known less for its nightlife.
+Buda is the more upscale part of the city.
+The Castle District is located here with the Buda Castle and Fisherman’s Bastion.
+It is a quiet, beautiful part of the city, but it doesn’t have a nightlife like Pest.

 The downtown area of Pest is full of famous attractions, restaurants, bars, and things to do.
-The downtown of Pest is a great choice if you want to stay close to historic landmarks and also enjoy everything the city has to offer.
+Downtown Pest is a great place if you want to stay close to historic landmarks and also enjoy the nightlife of the city.

-The public transport in Budapest is extensive, well-connected and safe, so whether you stay in Buda or Pest, you can easily get from one side to the other.
+The public transport in Budapest is extensive, well-connected and safe, so even if you stay in Buda, you can easily get to the Pest side.

 The best districts to stay in Budapest are District 5 (Downtown/Belváros), District 6 (Terézváros), and District 7 (Erzsébetváros) on the Pest side, and District 1 (Buda Castle Hill) on the Buda side.